 Are you aware of God’s touch?
 The tender, caring touch of the Father reaching out to you.
 The hug you need when you feel discouraged or lonely.
 Or the hug of his compassion.
 Father God touches us every day in big and small ways.
 He gives us congratulatory pats on the back.
 He comforts us when we feel depressed.
 He lifts us up when we stumble.
-He holds our hands when we stroll down the street admiring the clouds and trees and flowers.
-And when we get hurt, he wipes our tears and he kisses our aches.
+He holds our hands when we stroll down the street admiring the clouds, the trees, and the flowers.
+And when we get hurt, he wipes our tears, and he kisses our aches.

 Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God (2 Corinthians 1:3-4 NIV).

 How important his touch is!
-We were designed by God to be hugged.
-To need hugs.
+God designed us to be hugged.
+We need hugs.
 Even for our very survival.
 Abandoned babies in institutions die from lack of touch.
 Marriages wither from lack of hugging.
 Children grow up with poor self-esteem from lack of physical nurturing.

 How would you recognize a hug from God?